• About

 Prepare the potatoes.
 Peel and chop the potatoes into thin circles.

 Assemble the pan.
 Layer the potatoes on the bottom.
 Add some salt and pepper.
 Place the chicken thighs on top of the potatoes (skin up).
-Add salt, pepper, dried thyme, and dried basil.
+Add salt, pepper, and dried herbs.

 Pro tip: Every oven and baking setup is slightly different, so adjust the cooking time as needed.
-The chicken is finished when the skins are crispy and the potatoes are easy to pierce with a fork.
+The chicken is finished when the skin is crispy and the potatoes are easy to pierce with a fork.

 Tips and Tricks